-The magistrate or judge will look at a care plan for your child and will talk to you, your solicitor, the child’s guardian and your local authority before making a decision.
+The magistrate or judge will look at a care plan for your child, which has been prepared by your social worker, and will talk to you, your solicitor, the child’s guardian and the local authority before making a decision.

-The judge may also make a ‘placement order’.
-This means that the judge has enough evidence to show that the child will need a new permanent family and that the child will not be returning to live with the birth family.
+The judge may also make a ‘placement order’ at the same time, or at a later court hearing.
+This means that the judge has enough evidence to show that the child will need a new permanent family, and that the child will not be returning to live with the birth family.

 When this order is made, we can look for a new family for a child.

 Fostering for adoption is the process which allows those who want to adopt children to foster them while they are waiting for the court to decide if adoption is the right plan for the child.

 This would provide continuity of care for the child, as they could be placed with their potential adoptive parents rather than temporary foster carers at a much earlier stage in the process.
 If the court later decides that the child should be adopted and the adoption agency approves the ‘match’ between these carers as adopters and the child, the placement becomes an adoption placement.

 Your social worker will explain this process, if it appropriate for you, and what it means for you.

 Choosing the right adoptive family

 Your social worker can explain the details of how we decide to match the right adoptive family with your child.
 Your views and involvement can be really important for your child and for you in this process.